Kenzie Allen

 bio

-Previously, Kenzie has contributed to technology startups as a web, product, and ui/ux designer.
+Allen has previously contributed to technology startups as a web, product, and ui/ux designer.
 She is a member of the High Plains Society for Applied Anthropology, Native American and Indigenous Studies Association (NAISA), the Center for Indigenous Knowledges and Languages at York University, and she serves as an archivist and volunteer fire lookout for the Sand Mountain Society.
-She is at work on several full-length poetry manuscripts, a multimodal chapbook of Texas poems, and a memoir about blood quantum.
+Allen’s most recent projects include a multimodal book of poetry and creative ethnography that incorporates intergenerational histories and diasporic movements, Haudenosaunee traditions, and archival materials of the Carlisle Indian Boarding School; and a memoir-in-verse about inheritance, matriarchy, grief, and joy.

 >> teaching & work experience here